berrak/virtualbox/README.md

 VirtualBox provides a great environment for admin tests or running clean desktop environments isolated from the host installation.

-This setup describes how to setup Puppet [1] and Git on each VM.

-In this project each virtual machine is managed by Puppet and Git.
-Each VM is totally isolated using the default setup with NAT networking.

 Today, probably the greatest IT security risk is actually ourselves.
 What did you downloaded?
 Did you executed it?
 Do you know the source?
 Which unsafe sites did you visited?
-[2]

-In the site manifest, a few examples of desktop and server uses are given.
+[1]

+In this project each virtual machine is managed by Puppet and Git.
+Each VM is totally isolated using the default setup with NAT networking.

+This setup describes how to setup Puppet [2] and Git on each VM.

+Here we set up safer desktop for every day use, and bare server:

-    * a web desktop (web) environment, hardened for a safer web experience [3]
+    * Web desktop (web) environment, hardened for a safer web experience [3]
+    * Hardened server setup (hard)

+In the site manifest are a few examples of development environments:

-    * a Perl web development (mojo) exploring mojolicious web framework [4]
+    * Perl web development (mojo) exploring Mojolicious web framework [4]
-    * a php development environment (php) exploring php5/SQL etc.
+    * PHP development environment (php) exploring php5/MySQL etc.
-    * a hardened server setup (hard)
+    * Ruby development environment (ruby)
+    * Python development environment (python)

-Here, each VM use Debian 7 iso image [5].
+Here, each VM use Debians' images (debian-7.1.0-amd64-lxde-CD-1.iso or the net- installer, debian-7.1.0-amd64-netinst.iso) [5].

 Above examples will evolve over time and are far from complete.
 Feel free to suggest contributions.
 To install the latest VirtualBox, see reference [6].